Library Service Center

 The facility's exterior is constructed using a custom tilt-up concrete wall system, ensuring both durability and aesthetic appeal.
 The cascading wall profile minimizes the imposing nature of the windowless structure, while the bright, earthy green finish blends harmoniously with the surrounding landscape, giving the building a modern, geometric topiary-like appearance.

-Designed by Carlos Jimenez Studio, this $3.7 million project, completed in February 2021, provides Rice University with an advanced archival solution that supports academic research and long-term material preservation.
+The new building provides Rice University with an advanced archival solution that supports academic research and long-term material preservation.

 East Aldine District Office Building